Philippine court jails three police officers for drugs war murder

 FLAG has questioned the legality of the drugs war before the Philippine Supreme Court.

 Delos Santos was found dead in an alley with a gun in his left hand.
-Police said they killed him in self defence, but his family dismissed that as a lie.
+Police said they killed him in self defense, but his family dismissed that as a lie.

 Security cameras showed the officers aggressively escorting a man matching delos Santos' description in the direction of the spot where he was killed.